Find out what it means – and what it will cost you – if you chose to pay a claims company to complain on your behalf.

 A 20% fee would mean you pay the claims company a £1,000 fee (plus VAT) out of a £5,000 refund, rather than receiving the full refund if you make the complaint yourself.

-If you decide to use a claims company you should read the terms and conditions carefully and make sure you understand what it will cost you.
+If you decided to use a claims company, you should read the terms and conditions carefully and make sure you understand what it will cost you.

 We also provide information to help you avoid PPI refund scams, such as where you pay an upfront fee for someone to complain about PPI on your behalf but they don’t actually make a complaint for you.